 Benefits of Rear-Facing Car Seats

-Rear-facing car seats are the safest option for young children because they offer more protection than car seats or forward-facing child seats.
+for young children because they offer more protection than car seats or forward-facing child seats.
 Car seats are not designed for small children or people of unusually small height.
 Because of this, seat belts and other safety features will not work properly for a child in a car accident.
 Rear-facing child seats offer better support and protection from other potentially dangerous safety features.

 What’s a Convertible Car Seat?

 A convertible car seat is a child seat designed to be both forward and rear-facing.
 Young children start in a rear-facing configuration until they reach a specific height and weight requirement.
 This requirement is defined by applicable laws as well as the manufacturer’s specifications.
 Once the limit is reached, the car seat can be turned around, and changed into a forward-facing car seat.
 This setup works the same way as a regular car seat, but still offers more support and protection from adult safety features.